 This is the best section of tight singletrack yet as it rolls four miles through meadows and pine forests, before dumping out at the barren hills of Deadmans Gulch.
 The DGT (#420) bears sharply right running up a narrow canyon squeezed by rolling hills.
 In many places, the gulch necks down to 20 feet wide before opening up again to reveal another lush valley created by generations of beaver dams.

 After 3 miles of intense climbing on exposed trail, push the bike over the last ridge at the headwaters.
 Now, heres the best part of the mountain bike ride -- its a 1,500 descent down a mile through 30+ switchbacks.
 At the banks of Cement Creek again, head upstream to the log bridge, and take time riverside to revel in the magnitude of the adventure.

-Overall, Reno-Flag-Bear-Deadmans is the 30th most popular mountain bike trail of all 176 mountain biking in Colorado.
+Overall, Reno-Flag-Bear-Deadmans is the 29th most popular mountain bike trail of all 176 mountain biking rides in Colorado.